• Start Here!

 A weird theory

-I would have said that the dog meat is so popular in Vietnam because the country has been occupied for almost 1,000 years by the Chinese.
+I would have said that dog meat is so popular in Vietnam because the country has been occupied for almost 1,000 years by the Chinese.

-However wondering on the Internet I found a different theory.
+However, wondering on the Internet I found a different theory.
 I quote from suite101’s website:

-“Dog Meat or thịt chó is a specialty in the North of Vietnam arisen from famines during the many years of war in the country.
+“Dog Meat or thịt chó is a specialty in the North of Vietnam arising from famines during the many years of war in the country.
 Since the wars, eating dog meat has remained popular and has now become part of the culture.”

 dogmeat in Vietnam